StefanKanan/Obstacle-Avoidance-Using-A-Genetic-Algorithm/README.md

   2. The robot script which each robot possesses, counts collisions, distance and moves the robot using the gene values
   3. The robot script for testing the best performing genome

+This algorithm was developed as an assigment during an undergrad Robotics course.

 <hr>

 <sup>1</sup> The formula is derived in part from https://doi.org/10.1016/j.procs.2016.05.404